sahushoumik23/Automated-Web-Server-using-CI-CD-Pipeline/Readme.md

 <h1>Congratulations</h1>

 <h3>With this the Automated server is up and running to be used....host files or webpages and it will automatic deploy the program to the server...</h3>

+<h4> Thank you all the MLOPs group members to help me build this task and complete the project...

 In case of any problem or query just Direct Message(DM) me on my Linkedin Profile: